Frequently asked questions.

 The New Orleans Career Center is open to all public high school students in Orleans Parish and to adults 18 or older with a high school diploma, GED, or equivalent.
 High school and adult trainees pay no fees to attend.

-How do high school students get into the New Orleans Career Center?
+How do high school students train at the New Orleans Career Center?

 How do adults apply for the post-high school Rapid Reskill Training?

-Adults can apply and/or be referred by local opportunity centers and community partners, such as Goodwill, Total Community Action, Urban League of LA, Kingsley House, and others.
-Participants must have a high school diploma, GED, or equivalency.
-There are no fees to attend.
+Adults can apply online and/or are referred by local community partners, such as Clover, Goodwill, Total Community Action, Urban League of LA, and others.

-No. Today, nearly all jobs, regardless of the industry, require a level of technology-based knowledge, generally gained through some form of education or training beyond a standard high school diploma.
-This is particularly true for high-growth, higher-wage professions.
-At NOCC, students get that additional knowledge while they’re in high school, by earning professional-level credentials or certifications and transferable college credit.
-For adults, Rapid Reskill provides technical skills, professional credentials, and are guaranteed job interviews with employer partners upon passing the certification exam are guaranteed job interviews with employer partners upon passing the certification exam.
-All NOCC trainees are ready to compete in the workforce and college immediately upon graduation.
+Today, nearly all jobs, regardless of the industry, require a level of technology-based knowledge, generally gained through some form of education or training beyond a standard high school diploma.
+At NOCC, high school trainees get that additional knowledge beforegraduation, by earning professional-level credentials or certifications and transferable college credit.
+NOCC’s adult training programs provide technical skills, professional credentials, and in some cases, guaranteed job offers to those who pass the certification exam.
+All NOCC trainees are ready to compete in the workforce and college immediately on graduation.